Updated: Jun 17

 How is that?
 You might ask?

-As a refresher to all new readers, the purpose of this blog is to keep track of my day-to-day life and how I cope with memory loss, and how I see life in such a bright and beautiful way no matter what situations come my way.
+As a refresher to all new readers and listeners, the purpose of this blog is to keep track of my day-to-day life and how I cope with memory loss, and how I see life in such a bright and beautiful way no matter what situations come my way.

 When I told the Dr. I had been intubated nineteen times, her eyes widened, and I smiled and made one of my jokes.
 The incredible, most wonderful part of the whole conversation was listening to her say, “you have a great attitude towards life.”
 This statement came after she told me about the possibility of me having part of my brain affected because of my lack of oxygen situation, the hypoxia, and having covid19 and other head injuries that I have suffered.

-When we spoke, I said, “well, now we have to find out which part of the brain IS WORKING so we can work a plan and continue going (laughing).
+When we spoke, I said, “well, now we have to find out which part of the brain IS WORKING so we can work and have a plan and continue going (laughing).

 When I’m walking, and I have to pace myself because my knees hurt or lock on me, I say, wow, I’m so lucky to have one good leg that helps me continue going.
 I learned from a motivational speech that “If you do what is easy, your life will be hard, but if you do what is hard, your life will be easy.”